-(g) 5 points.
-Two parts of the invariant of the shortest path algorithm are:

-- There are no edges from the settled set to the far-off set. - For each node u in the settled set, d[u] is the length of the shortest path from the start node to node u.
+- (g) 5 points.
+Two parts of the invariant of the shortest path algorithm are: - For f in the frontier set, d[f] is the length of the shortest path to f that consists of red nodes except for f. - There are no edges from the settled set to the far-off set.